 In Silicon Valley, it’s not uncommon to become an “overnight millionaire” when the tiny start-up you were working for (and getting paid next to nothing) gets bought out by a larger rival.
 And your compensation shoots up significantly.

-During divorce mediation, San Jose couples with children must discuss and come to agreement on 4 main issues: parenting, child support, spousal support, and the division of their community property and debts.
-And for 2 of these topics, child support and spousal support, the parties’ incomes are a significant determining factor.
+During divorce mediation, San Jose couples with children must discuss and come to an agreement on 4 main issues: parenting, child support, spousal support, and the division of their community property and debts.
+And for 2 of these topics, child support, and spousal support, the parties’ incomes are a significant determining factor.

 Given that for most of your marriage, you lived a very frugal lifestyle, and earned very little, is that the income that should be used when determining child support and spousal support?
 Or should your new, much-higher compensation be used?